 I have organised, made and thought about music to varying degrees my whole life.
 While I thought that one day I’d get a proper job because you can’t make any money singing songs in the pub, it has miraculously come together as a career.
 It all began at Bacca Pipes, my local folk club… Singing floor spots and choruses, nannying for touring musicians and living with a pro folk musician in Ireland all gave me an insight into this performance context and ‘music industry’.
 When the BMus in Folk and Traditional Music started at Newcastle University in 2004 I jumped, mainly to critique how they thought they could teach this stuff, but the academic bug got me, and I now spend a lot of my time still asking that same question, and trying out new ways of doing it.

 I completed my PhD thesis ‘English Folk Singing and the Construction of Community’ in 2010 and started teaching Ethnomusicology at Sheffield in 2011.
 I deliver the undergraduate modules ‘Music in the Community’, ‘Music Business’, ‘Ethnomusicology’ and ‘Music of the World’.
-I also teach several modules for the MA in Ethnomusicology, Distance Learning MAs in Traditional Music of the British Isles and World Music Studies and the MA in Music Management, of which I am also Course Director.
+I also teach several modules for the MA in Ethnomusicology, Distance Learning MAs in Traditional Music of the British Isles and World Music Studies and the MA in Music Management as a Senior Lecturer.
 Alongside my teaching role, I oversee the department’s activities in outreach, widening participation and enterprise.
 This involves developing projects with local schools and other institutions throughout the city and developing students’ abilities to be enterprising graduates.

 Beyond the University, I record and tour with my regular band The Hurricane Party and undertake special projects such as the recent Full English.
 The Full English was awarded ‘Best Group’ and ‘Best Album’ in the 2014 BBC Radio 2 Folk Awards, and I was nominated as ‘Folk Singer of the Year’ which I’m rather chuffed about.
 I have established links in the community and a passion for bringing the experience of amateur music making to wide audiences.
 This is mainly done through promoting folk music events under the banner of Soundpost Community Network, an organisation advocating educational and entertaining activities.